-A qualified cutter hired by Hydro-Québec cuts down the trees and may (or may not) pick up the residue.
-Residue can be transformed into chips (with or without recovery), left spread over the ground or put in small piles to encourage biodiversity.
-There is no cost to the owner of the tree.
+A qualified cutter hired by Hydro-Québec cuts down the trees and may or may not pick up the residue.
+Residue can be chipped (and picked up or not), left spread over the ground or put in small piles (windrows) to encourage biodiversity.
+There’s no cost to the owner of the tree.

 Wood and branches left on the ground

 Residual wood and branches have a role to play in preserving biodiversity.
-This residue, chipped or left as-is, can be scattered over the ground.
-When it decomposes, it provides some of the organic matter that is so necessary for Québec soil, given our short decomposition seasons and cold temperatures.
+This residue, chipped or left as is, can be scattered over the ground.
+As it decomposes, it provides some of the organic matter that is so necessary for Québec soil, given our short decomposition seasons and cold temperatures.

 Snags are the trunks of dead or dying trees that are still standing.
 They play a key role in our ecosystems since dead wood is a boon for mushrooms and insects.
-Over time, these organisms create cavities where small mammals take refuge to give birth or protect themselves from predators.
-In this way, snags provide shelter for a wide variety of species: mushrooms, plants, invertebrates, birds and small mammals.
-Hydro-Québec therefore recommends keeping them as long as stringent safety criteria are upheld.
+Over time, these organisms create cavities where small mammals take shelter to give birth or protect themselves from predators.
+Snags are home to a wide variety of species of mushrooms, plants, invertebrates, birds and small mammals.
+Hydro-Québec therefore recommends keeping them, as long as stringent safety criteria are met.